redlibrarian/redlibrarian.github.io/_posts/2017-04-28-the-data-turn.markdown

 >first consistent and self-conscious attempts to work out a philosophy
 >of models (constructed on the analogy with language): the
 >presupposition here is that all conscious thought takes place within
->the limis of a given model and is in that sense determined by it.
+>the limits of a given model and is in that sense determined by it.
 (101)

 We must be aware that while *we* think of things in terms of the model (either a specific data model or *data as a model*), scholarship,